 Currently, I serve as the Representative at Large in the Strategic Practice Interest Group (2020-2022; 2022-2024) at the Strategic Management Society, and co-chaired a thematic track on 'Opening up Strategy' at SMS in London in September 2022.

-At CBS, I am the course coordinator and lecturer of the M.Sc. course "Strategic Management and Innovation", and teach an undergraduate module on "Corporate Strategy" in the International Business program.
+Previously, I used to be the the course coordinator and lecturer of the M.Sc. course "Strategic Management and Innovation", and teach an undergraduate module on "Corporate Strategy" in the International Business program.
 Prior to academia, I have worked as an HR Manager in the automotive industry in Germany and Mexico.